Take loving yourself to the next level, and learn how to love your whole self!

 Why is it so easy to demand so much from ourselves and be simultaneously unforgiving when we can’t meet our expectations?

-This simply means that we are more impacted by negative events than positive ones.
+This simply means negative events leave a deeper impact than positive ones.

 “What lies behind us and what lies before us are tiny matters compared to what lies within us.” ― Ralph Waldo Emerson